Diabeauty: A beauty contest that made me find the beauty within

 Alas, it was just another beauty contest!

-I was highly disappointed by how the contestants were categorized.
+I was highly disappointed by how the contestants were categorised.
 The categories were merely based on the age and gender, NOT on the TYPE OF DIABETES.
 In my opinion, putting all of them in a single category is not fair at all; considering how bravely each one of them conquers the battles in every phase of their lives.
 E.g. a middle aged woman living with type 1 diabetes faces different problems than the women of her age living with type 2 diabetes or having history of gestational diabetes.

 Also, as much as the arrangements of the event were lavish and grand, they saddened me at a deep level.
 The extravagance was comparable to a big fat Indian Wedding - totally unnecessary!
 Wouldn’t that expenditure have made more sense if it were spent on providing insulin and counseling for the ones in dire need?
 Or if the focus could be shifted from the glamour to the real issues and essence of being diabetic in an expensive, unsympathetic world?